matschik/freebox/README.md

 Tested on:

-- Freebox Revolution V6.
+- Freebox Revolution V6

 _If you tested on your Freebox and the device model is not in this list, please open an issue and I will add it in the list._

 ### Register your app

 Just one time per app !
-You must be connected to your Freebox local network to register an app.
+You must be connected to your Freebox local network to register an app.<br>
 Go to https://mafreebox.freebox.fr.
 If it's working, you are on your Freebox local network.

 **Note:** You can not register an app using a remote HTTPS freebox server domain like `r42bhm9p.fbxos.fr`.